I’ve been following the 16/8 intermittent fasting model (16 hour fasts and 8 hour eating window) for several years now.

 The good quality carbs you get from fruits like apples are also fantastic for giving you energy to power through until dinner.

-A funny thing usually happens to me once I've had my afternoon snacks (about 300 calories total).
+A funny thing usually happens to me once I’ve had my afternoon lunch and snacks (about 600 calories total).

 I often get way hungrier.